33 Frugal After-School Snacks Every 90s Kid Survived On

 The lid lick deserves its own recognition.
 That foil held a full spoonful of yogurt, and abandoning it to the trash was waste of the highest order.
 No 90s kid ever threw away an unlicked lid, and most adults from that decade still don’t.

 The fruit-on-the-bottom debate divided households into two camps: stir it all together, or excavate the fruit like buried treasure and save it for last.
-Either way, it was creamy, sweet, and mom-approved, a rare snack with unanimous support from all parties.
+Either way, it was creamy, sweet, and mom-approved, a rare snack with unanimous support from all parties, and one that happens to land on plenty of lists of foods that are genuinely good for your gut.

 12. String Cheese